-Director of Wee Dance / Instructor (Wee Dance & Ballet)
+Director of Wee Dance / Instructor (Wee Dance, Ballet & Creative Movement) / Public Relations

 Katie is a native of Pineville and graduated from Pineville High School in 1993.
 She began her dance training at the age of three under the direction of Carol Swilley at Pineville Dance Academy.
 Katie later performed and competed as a company member at The Dance Experience in Pineville under the direction of Michelle Friede.
 She is a graduate of Louisiana State University at Alexandria.

 Katie's love for dance is rivaled only by her love for children.
 She has spent many years caring for and interacting with children, both as a childcare provider and as a mother.
-Katie is very excited to have the opportunity to pursue two of her greatest passions at the same time in her Wee Dance and Tap & Ballet classes.
+Katie is very excited to have the opportunity to pursue two of her greatest passions at the same time in her Wee Dance, Tap & Ballet and Creative Movement classes.

 Katie is married and the mother of one.
 In addition to dance, she teaches drama classes and summer camps for children ages three, four and five.
 She has also served on the Board of Directors for The Rapides Exploratory Education House (T.R.E.E.
 House).
 Katie is currently enrolled in Aviva Romm's Certified Women's Herbal Educator Distance Learning Program.
 In her spare time, Katie enjoys traveling and reading about dance and dance therapy, child development and psychology, childbirth and midwifery, herbalism, vegetarian cooking, and futuristic utopian societies with fatal flaws (dystopian fiction).